karldyson/draft-dyson-primary-zonefile-initialisation/draft-dyson-primary-zonefile-initialisation.md

 Implementing via an extension of catalog zones feels like it closes the gap in the end-to-end ecosystem whereby catalog zones + dynamic updates gives an end-to-end approach to the creation of a zone, its underlying master file, distribution of that zone to secondary servers, and the ongoing manipulation of records in the zone.

 TODO - add more detail explaining the above, reasoning, etc...?

-## DNSSEC {#dnssecConsideration}

-It seems that it'd be useful to signal initial policy/settings for DNSSEC in a standardised way also, but the primary might, or might not be the signer; the signer may be downstream.
-But it might be very nice to be able to signal to the signer that it should create some keys, sign the zone...

-15/11 - Knot acheives this by use of the group property, setting the RDATA of the group record for a member zone to the name of a pre-defined template name.
-However, this appears to assume that the primary server is also the signer, which may not be the case.
-Further reading required to see if this would facilitate a downstream (knot) server signing in-line.

 ## Properties